Advanced Gastroenterology & Interventional Endoscopy

 EMR of large flat colonic polyps and early superficial cancers, avoiding the need for surgical resection.

 ESD for en-bloc resection of complex neoplastic lesions.
-A/Prof Kostalas trained in Japan and established the Mid North Coast's first ESD service.
+Prof Kostalas trained in Japan and established the Mid North Coast's first ESD service.

 Endoscopic full-thickness resection (EFTR), submucosal tunnel endoscopic resection (STER), Z-POEM for Zenker's diverticulum, and G-POEM for gastroparesis, offering minimally invasive alternatives to surgery for lesions arising from deeper layers of the GI wall and functional disorders.